Genus 2 curves with bad reduction at one odd prime: Abstract

 \section{Abstract}

 { The problem of classifying elliptic curves over $\mathbb Q$ with a given discriminant has received much attention.
-The analogous problem for genus two curves has only been tackled when the absolute discriminant is a power of $2$.
-In this article we classify genus two curves $C$ defined over $\Q$ with at least two rational Weierstrass points and whose absolute discriminant is an odd prime.
-We prove that $C$ is described by an integral equation of the form $y^2=xh(x)$, where $h(x)\in\mathbb Z[x]$ is monic of degree $4$, and either $h(x)=(x-b)g(x)$ where $g(x)$ is irreducible; or $h(x)$ is irreducible.
-In the former case we obtain a complete description of $C$, namely, we prove that there are two one-parameter families $C_t^i$, $i=1,2$, such that $C$ is isomorphic to $C_t^i$, for some $i$, and some $t\in\Z$.
-Moreover, we show that $C_t^i$ has an odd prime absolute discriminant, $p$, if and only if a certain degree-$4$ irreducible polynomial $f^i(t)\in\Z[t]$ takes the value $p$ at $t$.
-Hence there are conjecturally infinitely many such curves.
-When $h(x)$ is irreducible, we give explicit examples of one-parameter families of genus $2$ curves $C_t$ such that $C_t$ has an odd prime absolute discriminant for conjecturally infinitely many integer values $t$. }
+The analogous problem for genus $2$ curves has only been tackled when the absolute discriminant is a power of $2$.
+In this article we classify genus $2$ curves $C$ defined over $\Q$ with at least two rational Weierstrass points and whose absolute discriminant is an odd prime.
+In fact, we show that such a curve $C$ must be isomorphic to a specialization of one of finitely many $1$-parameter families of genus $2$ curves.
+In particular, we provide genus $2$ analogues to Neumann-Setzer families of elliptic curves over the rationals.}

 \thefootnote